 In Tennessee, federal and state leaders and a public research university have forged a unique relationship that promises to play a major role in setting the national and international science agenda.

 The University of Tennessee manages and operates Oak Ridge National Laboratory through UT-Battelle with enthusiastic and substantial support from the state of Tennessee.
 The research enterprise consists of $3 billion in research facilities, equipment and expertise in East Tennessee.
-These resources include the Spallation Neutron Source, a $1.4 billion science project; the world’s largest unclassified supercomputer, joint research centers, state tax exemptions, and funding for joint faculty appointments and form the basis for the UT-Oak Ridge venture and are both unique and uniquely successful.
+These resources include the Spallation Neutron Source, a $1.4 billion science project; several of the world’s largest unclassified supercomputers; joint research centers; state tax exemptions; and funding for joint faculty appointments.
+They form a UT-Oak Ridge venture that is both unique and uniquely successful.

-In 2010, the U.S. Department of Energy extended UT-Battelle's contract to manage Oak Ridge National Laboratory for another five years.
-The infusion of combined scientific capability UT and ORNL bring to the region enable addressing today’s and tomorrow’s most pressing scientific questions.
-Because of the close proximity of UT’s flagship campus and the national laboratory, the research and academic linkages are strengthened further.
-The University's partnership with ORNL today includes approximately 60 faculty members with joint appointments and more than 100 students working at the lab.
+In 2015, the U.S. Department of Energy extended UT-Battelle’s contract to manage Oak Ridge National Laboratory for another five years.
+The infusion of combined scientific capability UT and ORNL bring to the region enables addressing today’s and tomorrow’s most pressing scientific questions.
+The close proximity of UT’s flagship campus and the national laboratory, strengthen the research and academic linkages further.
+The University’s partnership with ORNL today includes more than 200 faculty members and ORNL staff with who have joint appointments, along with more than 150 students who work at the lab.

 Linking faculty expertise to world-class facilities brings enormous potential.
 In key areas like high-performance computing, neutron scattering, nanotechnology and materials science, UT and ORNL have put together the facilities, expertise and vision to be among the world’s leaders.
-It is critical that our higher educational system take a leadership role in marshalling these resources, partners, and vision so our nation can remain competitive in science and research.
-Especially today as we face growing international challenges from China and India and elsewhere around the world.
+It is critical that our higher educational system take a leadership role in marshaling these resources, partners, and vision so our nation can remain competitive in science and research as we face growing international challenges from China and India and around the world.